ArturFonsecaDev/ArturFonsecaDev/README.md

 # Hello, I'm Artur Fonseca! 👋

-I'm a Computer Information Systems student and aspiring web developer.
+I'm a Computer Information Systems student and a web developer.
 I have a passion for learning new technologies and building creative, efficient solutions.
 This repository showcases my learning journey and projects I've worked on, whether at work, university, or as a hobby.

 ---